 NZXT Support - How do I reset CMOS?

-Reseating the RAM is the act of removing, checking, and re-installing the RAM modules in a PC.
-In many cases, a RAM error can be caused due to a loose or disconnected memory module.
+Reseating the RAM is the act of removing, checking, and re-installing the individual RAM modules in your PC.
+In many cases, a RAM error can be caused due to a loose or disconnected module.

-Note: In any situation where you are physically removing components from your PC, it is recommended to shutdown your computer and turn off the power supply using the switch next to the power cable.
-Leave the PC plugged in to a grounded outlet, and touch the metal chassis of the case to discharge any static electricity present on your body.
-If you own an anti-static wristband, it is recommended to use one.
+Checkpoint - Whenever you are physically removing components from inside of the PC, it is recommended to shutdown your computer and turn off the power supply using the switch next to the power cable.
+Leave the PC plugged in to a grounded outlet and touch the metal chassis of the case to discharge any static electricity present on your body.
+If you own an anti-static wristband, it is recommended to use it here.

 To start, make sure that the locking clips at the top and bottom of each RAM slot are open.
-With some motherboards, you may find that there is only a locking clip at the top of the RAM slot and not at the bottom.
-This can be easily identified as the bottom of the slot will have a slotted piece rather than a closed-top clip as shown here:
+With some motherboards, you may find that there is only a locking clip at the top of the RAM slot.
+This can be easily identified as the bottom of the slot will instead be slotted instead of closed like the top as shown below:

-When removing RAM modules from the PC, it is recommended to keep match pairs together at all times as this will ensure we minimize the chance for another error to be created.
-With most motherboards, match pairs will be inserted in slots 2 and 4, as well as slots 1 and 3.
-To identify how match pairs should be installed, please refer to your motherboard user’s manual.
+When removing the RAM modules, it is recommended to keep match pairs of modules together at all times, as this can minimize the chance for another error to be created.
+With most motherboards, match pairs will be inserted in Slot 2 and 4 as well as Slot 1 and 3 respectively.
+To identify how match pairs should be installed, please refer to your motherboard user's manual

-If you happen to mix these modules however, it is fairly easy to identify match pairs by their serial number.
+If you happen to mix these modules, it is fairly easy to identify match pairs based on their serial number.
 For a match pair of RAM, the serial numbers will generally only be off by a single digit.
-For example, if your system has 4 RAM cards their serial numbers may look like the following:
+For example, if your PC has 4 modules their serial numbers may look like the following:

 - xxxx-xxxx-xx01